hpgrahsl/kryptonite-for-kafka/docs/envelope-encryption.md

     !!! note "AAD not supported for Azure"
         Azure Key Vault's RSA-OAEP-256 key wrap/unwrap has no associated-data parameter.
 The `wrapAad` binding used by GCP and AWS is silently ignored for Azure.
 Security relies on the `EdekStore` fingerprint lookup chain.

-Multiple KEK entries are supported.
+You can define more than one KEK entry.
 Each field can reference a different KEK identifier, enabling per-field or per-topic key isolation.

 See [Cloud KMS](kms/overview.md) for provider-specific IAM permissions and setup details.